 A travel cot and high chair are available on request.

-One well behaved dog is permitted but must be clean and dry before access into the property, and thereafter must be kept to the ground floor uncarpeted areas of the property only.
-Dogs are not permitted in the bedrooms.
+Strictly one well behaved dog only at a charge of £20.
+Your dog must be clean and dry before access into the property and thereafter must be kept to the ground floor uncarpeted areas of the property and not permitted in the bedrooms.
 The garden is fully enclosed.

 Heating - oil fired central heating throughout the property with a large double-sided woodburning stove in the open plan sitting room/dining room.
 Generous initial supply of logs provided.